sandialabs/snl-quest/README.md

 4. Install a solver for Pyomo to use.
 See other sections for instructions on this.

 #### Solvers for Pyomo
 At least one solver compatible with Pyomo is required to solve optimization problems.
 For QuESt Valuation, a solver capable of solving linear programs is required.

-Here are a few of the many choices for solvers:
+##### Installing GLPK, IPOPT, or Coin CBC (via Anaconda)
+If you've installed Python using Anaconda, you may be able to install several solvers through Anaconda's package manager with the following, according to Pyomo's [installation instructions](https://pyomo.readthedocs.io/en/latest/installation.html):

+``conda install -c conda-forge glpk ipopt coincbc``

 ##### Installing GLPK (for Windows)
 1. Download and extract the executables for Windows linked [here](http://winglpk.sourceforge.net/).